zopefoundation/zope.interface/docs/hacking.rst

 Building the documentation using :mod:`zc.buildout`
 ---------------------------------------------------

-The :mod:`zope.inteface` buildout installs the Sphinx scripts required to build the documentation, including testing its code snippets:
+The :mod:`zope.interface` buildout installs the Sphinx scripts required to build the documentation, including testing its code snippets:

 .. todo:: verify this!